Important: If you think there is a gas leak, turn off your gas supply on the appliance and at the meter.

 - Blocked mains drains, soil pipe or if the only WC in your home is blocked

-Standard repairs might be
+Standard repairs are:

 - General plumbing leaks or problems